stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 ### Step 2: Fine-tune the Model

 Now, let's proceed to fine-tune the model with Levanter.

 For this example, we've explored both comprehensive full-weight fine-tuning, similar to the approach used in Alpaca, and the more resource-efficient LoRA fine-tuning.
-Detailed descriptions of both methods are available in the documentation: [Fine-Tuning](docs/Fine-Tuning.md) and [LoRA](docs/LoRA.md).
+Detailed descriptions of both methods are available in the documentation: [Fine-Tuning](../Fine-Tuning.md) and [LoRA](../LoRA.md).

 Here's a brief comparison of the two:

-- Full-weight fine-tuning: it fine-tunes the entire model weights to better follow the instruction and examples in the training dataset.
+- **Full-weight fine-tuning**: it fine-tunes the entire model weights to better follow the instruction and examples in the training dataset.
 It is able to leverage the entire  model capacity, but it is expensive and prone to overfitting.
-- LoRA fine-tuning: it adapts the model to the task by adding a small number of parameters (0.1% to 1%) to the model, and train only those parameters.
+- **LoRA fine-tuning**: it adapts the model to the task by adding a small number of parameters (0.1% to 1%) to the model, and train only those parameters.
 The new parameters are sufficient to capture the task-specific patterns and enable the model to generate the desired output.
 After training, we merge the new parameters into the original model to be used for inference.
 It is much more efficient than full-weight fine-tuning, and it is less prone to overfitting.

 Levanter provides good support for both methods.
 Therefore, we can easily try both methods and compare their results.

 #### Full-weight Fine-tuning

 We start with full-weight fine-tuning.
 Below is our configuration.
 Noteably:

 - The base model is `meta-llama/Llama-2-7b-hf`.
 It is set as the default value, so we don't need to specify it explicitly.
-- On batch size: We set the batch size to 128, which is the maximum batch size that can fit into a single TPUv3-8.
+- Batch size: We set the batch size to 128, which is the maximum batch size that can fit into a single TPUv3-8.
-- On learnign rate: We compared the results with 3 epochs vs 2 epochs, and found that 2 epochs is sufficient to achieve the best results, while 3 epochs leads to overfitting.
+- Learning rate: We compared the results with 3 epochs vs 2 epochs, and found that 2 epochs is sufficient to achieve the best results, while 3 epochs leads to overfitting.

 ```yaml
 data: "gs://levanter-data/fine-tuning/gem-viggo/GEM_viggo_train.jsonl"